-Xolair (omalizumab) is a prescription medication designed to treat moderate to severe asthma.
-IgE is a substance that occurs naturally in the body in small amounts.
+Xolair is a prescription medication designed to treat moderate to severe asthma.
+IgE is a substance that occurs naturally in the body.
 When people with allergic asthma breathe in allergens, such as cat, dust-mite or pollen, their bodies make more IgE.
-This increase in IgE can lead to increased symptoms, including an asthma attack.
+This increase in IgE can then lead to increased symptoms, including an asthma attack.
 Xolair works by helping to block IgE from triggering an allergic reaction.

-The most common side effect associated with Xolair is an injection-site reaction.
-Xolair is administered via a subcutaneous injection, usually in the arm.
-Other possible reactions, although less common, include viral infections, headache and anaphylaxis.
-Patients receiving Xolair are kept in the office for at least thirty minutes and are observed closely for any adverse reactions.
-To monitor lung function and look for evidence of acute bronchospasm, a spirometry is typically done before and after each administration of Xolair.
+The most common side effect associated with these medications is an injection-site reaction.
+Severe allergic or hypersensitivity reactions are rare, but can occur.
+Patients receiving Xolair and other biologicals (with the exception of Dupixent, which can be self- administered at home) are kept in the office for at least thirty minutes and are observed closely for any adverse reactions.
+To monitor lung function and look for evidence of acute bronchospasm, a breathing test is typically done before and after each administration of Xolair, Nucala or Fasenra.

 Treatment with Biologics can be very effective, but as with all treatments, there are multiple factors to consider, including cost, potential side effects and time commitment.
 We are here to help guide you so you can make the most informed decision about the best treatment for your asthma, chronic hives or atopic dermatitis.